tvhahn/weibull-knowledge-informed-ml/README.md

 To reproduce results:

 1. Clone this repo - `clone https://github.com/tvhahn/weibull-knowledge-informed.git`

 2. Create virtual environment.
 Assumes that Conda is installed.
    * Linux/MacOS: use command from Makefile - `make create_environment`
    * Windows: from root directory - `conda env create -f envweibull.yml`
    * HPC: `make create_environment` will detect HPC environment and automatically create environment from `make_hpc_venv.sh`.
 Tested on Compute Canada.
 Modify `make_hpc_venv.sh` for your own HPC cluster.

 3. Download raw data.
    * Linux/MacOS: use `make download`.
 Will automatically download to appropriate `data/raw` directory.
-   * Windows: Manually download the the [IMS](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#bearing) and [PRONOSTIA](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#femto) data sets from NASA prognostics data repository.
+   * Windows: Manually download the the [IMS](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#bearing) and [PRONOSTIA](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#femto) (FEMTO) data sets from NASA prognostics data repository.
 Put in `data/raw` folder.
    * HPC: use `make download`.
 Will automatically detect HPC environment.

 4. Extract raw data.
    * Linux/MacOS: use `make extract`.
 Will automatically extract to appropriate `data/raw` directory.
    * Windows: Manually extract data.
 See the [Project Organization](#project-organization) section for folder structure.
    * HPC: use `make download`.
 Will automatically detect HPC environment.

-**Setup**
+Again, modify for your HPC cluster.

+5. Ensure virtual environment is activated. `conda activate weibull`

-From the home directory, run `pip install -e .` so that scripts have access to the `src` files.
+6. From root directory of `weibull-knowledge-informed`, run `pip install -e .` -- this will give the python scripts access to the `src` folders.

+7. Train!

+   * Linux/MacOS: use `make train_ims` or `make train_femto`. (note: set constants in `train_models.py` for changing random search parameters.
+Will eventually modify for use with argeparse)

+     ...

 Project Organization
 ------------